DDRace/teeworlds/readme-banmaster.txt

   ban 192.168.0.130 Not welcome on this server

+Run the banmaster server:

+  ./banmaster

-The bans.cfg file is reread every 5 minutes.
+The bans.cfg file is automatically reread every 5 minutes.

 For your servers there is a banmasters.cfg that looks like this: